graphitemaster/neothyne/docs/STYLE.md

 Multiple inheritance is forbidden.

-The use of 'virtual' is forbidden.
+The use of `virtual` is forbidden.

 Operator overloading is discouraged for everything except container types that are trying to act as if they were built-in types and maths types like vectors, matrices, quaternions, etc. The use of user-defined literals is forbidden.

-All classes should have a swap function that does a shallow-swap.
+All container classes should have a `swap()` function that does a shallow-swap.

 The use of friend classes and functions is allowed within reason.
 Friends should only be used if the encapsulation boundary of the class should be extended to the